laxmanroy52/random-color-picker/README.md

 To install and run the Random Color Picker locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/random-color-picker.git`
+1. Clone the repository: `gh repo clone laxmanroy52/random-color-picker`
 2. Navigate to the project directory: `cd random-color-picker`
 3. Open `index.html` in your preferred web browser